NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Carrion Cask.md

 * * *

 **Effect** You release the sludge from the carrion cask's last meal in a pulse of necromantic energy.
-Creatures in a 30-foot cone take 6d6 void damage, with a DC 24 Fortitude check.
+Creatures in a @Template\[cone|distance:30\] take 6d6 void damage, with a DC 24 Fortitude check.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*